Tashaa78/EZLib/README.md

 # EZLib

 EZLib is a licensing system for .NET applications but with serious security.
-EZLib has features that you can see in a lot of other licensing systems for free.
+EZLib has features that you can see in a lot of other licensing systems for free. **You can send merge requests.**

 This licensing system provides,
 * Hardware ID Banning (TODO)
 * Server Variables (TODO)
 * User IP Logs (TODO)